maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Step 3: Look at Alternatives

-It's a good idea not to just rely on the color wheel.
+It's a good idea not to rely solely on the color wheel.

+#### Color Shades

 For example, there's a tool I like to use for finding different shades of a color:

-[Color Palette Creator][Palette Creator]
+[Color Palette Creator][Palette Creator]...

 ![][Shades]

+#### Image to Color Palette Generators

 I've also been considering using a hero image on our homepage.
 A color palette that matches that hero image might not be a bad idea.
 There are a [number of tools][] that will create a color palette based off of an image: